White Collar Defense

 A Partner in the White Collar Defense and FDA/Healthcare practice groups, Kirk defends business entities and individuals in government investigations, prosecutions, qui tam litigation, and trials.

 Ranked as a leading lawyer by Chambers USA, clients praised Kirk’s “exceptional work” and “great judgment.”
-He was named one of Washington's Super Lawyers for white collar defense, Washingtonian Magazine’s Best Lawyers for healthcare, a Life Sciences Star by LMG, and has been awarded the highest rating by Martindale (AV).
+In 2014, he also was selected as one of Washington's Top-100 lawyers and again named to Super Lawyers for white collar defense, Washingtonian Magazine’s Best Lawyers for healthcare, a Life Sciences Star by LMG, and awarded the highest rating by Martindale (AV).
 He has been described by his peers as "one of the premier healthcare experts in the United States.”
 In 2009, Congressional Quarterly wrote that Kirk "turned conventional white collar prosecution on its head" in the world of healthcare.
-In his last fifteen federal trials, juries have reached verdicts in his favor.
+In his last 15 federal trials, juries have reached verdicts in his favor on every count.